marmelab/react-admin/docs/useNotify.md

 };
 ```

-Note that if you use this ability to pass a React node, the massage will not be translated - you'll have to translate it yourself using [`useTranslate`](./useTranslate.md).
+Note that if you use this ability to pass a React node, the message will not be translated - you'll have to translate it yourself using [`useTranslate`](./useTranslate.md).